The-OpenROAD-Project/OpenROAD/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 <!--
-    Feel free to add any relevant logs to this section.
+    Feel free to add any relevant log snippets to this section.

     Please do ensure they're inside the triple-backticks. (```) -->